Nina Markl

 nina-sq.jpg

-I am a (socio)linguist and (somewhat skeptical) computer scientist by training, but have a strong interest in science and technology studies, sociology and political studies.
+I am a (socio)linguist and computer scientist by training, but have a strong interest in science and technology studies, sociology and political studies.
 In my work I try to bring different fields, and different researchers, into conversation.
 Within and outwith academia, I'm committed to collaboration to foster sustainable, anti-racist and supportive learning, working and living environments.

 I work as a Research Fellow at the Institute for Analytics and Data Science and the Department of Language and Linguistics at the University of Essex in Colchester, in south-east England.